The right Belly dance clothes and shoes will bring your moves to life and give your dancing huge impact.

-A long skirt is ideal for a beginner.
+If you prefer you could try wearing a long skirt (ideal if you are particularly body-conscious).
 Try to choose a skirt in a fine, flowing fabric - it adds to the overall look and gives you plenty of room to move freely.

-Even just a waist scarf with the charms attached will make a huge difference.
+Even just a hip scarf with the charms attached will make a huge difference.

 gauzy skirts, veils and jewelry will really bring your dancing to life.

-Bright colors seem the most popular – think vibrant purple or shimmering peacock green.
+Bright colors seem the most popular – think vibrant purple, shimmering peacock green or lemon drop yellow.

-Often, we've found that teachers bring Belly dance clothes and accessory samples with them for the pupils to try, or can order hip scarves, veils and jewelry for their students.
+Often, teachers bring belly dance clothes and accessory samples with them for the pupils to try, or can order hip scarves, veils and jewelry for their students.

 This is so useful.
-Pupils feel that all they need to do is show up to the class and all the component parts will be brought to them.
+All you need to do is show up to the class and all the component parts will be brought to you.

 So what should go on your feet?